 Changes in community structure in temperate marine reserves

 Babcock R., Kelly S., Shears N., Walker J. & Willis T. (1999) Changes in community structure in temperate marine reserves.
-Marine Ecology Progress Series, 189, 125-134
+Marine Ecology Progress Series, 189, 125-134.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Designate a Marine Protected Area and prohibit all types of fishing